 Daddy’s Home 2

 Brad (Will Ferrell) and Dusty (Mark Wahlberg) have a found a way to co-exist as father and stepfather.
-Not only do they tolerate one another, they have a thriving relationship and have become good friends.
+Not only do they now tolerate one another, but they also have a thriving relationship and have even become good friends.
 Everything is going well and the holidays are approaching.
 With Brad’s father, Don (John Lithgow), already joining them for the holidays, Dusty discovers that his father will also be coming.
-Brad is overjoyed with this news but Dusty explains that his father, Kurt (Mel Gibson), will make fun of them the entire time.
+Brad is overjoyed with this news, but Dusty explains that his father Kurt (Mel Gibson) will make fun of them the entire time.

 Brad and Dusty go to the airport to pick up their fathers, and things immediately get off to a rocky start.
 Kurt is absolutely shocked by the level of intimacy between Don and Brad.
 More importantly, he does not like the lack of masculinity around his grandchildren.
-When Dusty’s children (Brad’s stepchildren) say that they hate Christmas because they have to split their day between Brad and Dusty, the co-dads decide to have one Christmas with everyone together.
+When the children say that they hate Christmas, because they have to split their day between Brad and Dusty, the co-dads decide to have one Christmas with everyone together.
 Everyone is happy with this idea, and thinks it is a scenario in which everybody wins.
-Kurt, however, is eager to prove that Dusty does not truly get along with Brad, so he decides to rent a house so that both families can live under one roof for the days leading up to Christmas.
-Everything goes fine at first, but tensions begin to rise as Kurt starts to sabotage Brad and Dusty’s relationship, proving it was more fragile than anyone anticipated.
+Kurt, however, is eager to prove that Dusty does not truly get along with Brad, so he decides to rent a house so that both families can live under one roof during the days leading up to Christmas.
+Everything goes fine at first, but tensions quickly begin to rise as Kurt starts to sabotage Brad and Dusty’s relationship, proving it was more fragile than anyone anticipated.

 The Pros & Cons